krolow/queue-run/docs/Intro.md

 ```

 You'll see the URL for your new backend.
 You can try and make HTTP requests against it, open WebSocket connection, etc.

+Learn more about commands to [deploy your code, setup custom domains, watch logs, rollback, and more](Deploying).

 :::tip
 If you used [our example](https://github.com/assaf/queue-run/tree/main/packages/example), then you can open the URL in your browser, and it will show you `curl` commands for testing your the backend.